elchininet/home-assistant-javascript-templates/README.md

 // Using states as an object
-states['device_tracker.paulus'].state // returns the state of the entity id 'device_tracker.paulus' states['device_tracker'] // returns an array with all the states of the 'device_tracker' domain
+states['device_tracker.paulus'].state // returns the state of the entity id 'device_tracker.paulus' states.device_tracker.paulus.state // returns the state of the entity id 'device_tracker.paulus' states.device_tracker // returns an object constaining all the entities of the 'device_tracker' domain
 ```

+>Note: Avoid using `states['device_tracker.paulus'].state` or `states.device_tracker.paulus.state`, instead use `states('device_tracker.paulus')` which will return `undefined` if the device id doesn‘t exist or the entity isn’t ready yet (the former will throw an error).
+If you still want to use them it is advisable to use the [Optional chaining operator], e.g. `states['device_tracker.paulus']?.state` or `states.device_tracker?.paulus?.state`.

 #### is_state